awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-elasticloadbalancingv2-loadbalancer.md

 If `Scheme` is `internal`, then `IpAddressType` must be `ipv4`\.

 `LoadBalancerAttributes`  <a name="cfn-elasticloadbalancingv2-loadbalancer-loadbalancerattributes"></a>
-Specifies the load balancer configuration\.
+The load balancer configuration\.
 *Required*: No
-*Type*: A list of [Elastic Load Balancing LoadBalancer LoadBalancerAttributes](aws-properties-elasticloadbalancingv2-loadbalancer-loadbalancerattributes.md)
+*Type*: A list of [Elastic Load Balancing V2 LoadBalancerAttributes](aws-properties-elasticloadbalancingv2-loadbalancer-loadbalancerattributes.md)
 *Update requires*: [No interruption](using-cfn-updating-stacks-update-behaviors.md#update-no-interrupt)

 `Name`  <a name="cfn-elasticloadbalancingv2-loadbalancer-name"></a>
-Specifies a name for the load balancer\.
+A name for the load balancer\.
 This name must be unique within your AWS account and can have a maximum of 32 alphanumeric characters and hyphens\.
 A name can't begin or end with a hyphen\.
 If you specify a name, you cannot perform updates that require replacement of this resource\.
 You can perform updates that require no or some interruption\.
 If you must replace the resource, specify a new name\.
 *Required*: No
 *Type*: String